 Convention status is the strongest form of protection, referring directly to The UN Refugee Convention.
-But there are also other forms of protection which will be given if a person risks death penalty, torture, or other forms of inhuman treatment, as described in the European Convention of Human Rights and UN Convention against Torture and is part of the Danish Immigration Law’s art.
-7(2) or the new art.
-7(3) (protection status).
+But there are also other forms of protection which will be given if a person risks death penalty, torture, or other forms of inhuman treatment, as described in the European Convention of Human Rights and UN Convention against Torture, and therefore has a need for protection on other grounds than persecution.

 Art.
 7(1): Convention Status

-(2 years temporary residence permit with the option to obtain a permanent residence permit later, blue convention passport).
+(2 years temporary residence permit aimed at permanent residence, blue convention passport).